Welcome to the Fleishman Career Center Financial Literacy community page!

 The Fleishman Career Center’s Financial Literacy Program is designed to empower students with the clarity, confidence, and sense of community needed to navigate their financial journey with success.
 We believe financial literacy isn’t just about numbers—it’s about setting meaningful goals, making informed decisions, and feeling supported every step of the way.
-Our mission is to equip students with the skills and insights to achieve desired financial objectives with confidence and build a strong foundation for lifelong financial well-being.
+Our mission is to equip all students with the skills to achieve desired financial objectives and build a strong foundation for lifelong financial well-being.

-Whether you’re interested in scheduling an appointment with a financial educator, stopping by during drop-in hours, or joining us for a workshop or campus event, we look forward to engaging with you along your financial journey both during college and beyond.
+Whether you’re interested in scheduling an appointment with a financial educator, or joining us for a workshop or campus event, we look forward to engaging with you along your financial journey!

 Why financial goals matter